apache/skywalking/docs/en/setup/backend/backend-alarm.md

 ## Rules
 Alarm rule is constituted by following keys
 - **Rule name**.
 Unique name, show in alarm message.
 Must end with `_rule`.
-- **Indicator name**。A.K.A. metric name in oal script.
+- **Indicator name**.
+A.K.A. metric name in oal script.
 Only long, double, int types are supported.
 See [List of all potential indicator](#list-of-all-potential-indicator-name).
+- **Include names**.
+The following entity names are included in this rule.
+Such as Service name, endpoint name.
 - **Threshold**.
 The target value.
 - **OP**.
 Operator, support `>`, `<`, `=`.
 Welcome to contribute all OPs.
 - **Period**.
 How long should the alarm rule should be checked.
 This is a time window, which goes with the